OriginProtocol/origin/README.md

 # Origin
 The sharing economy without intermediaries.

+NOTE 2018-03-11: We are in the midst of transitioning this demo to use our `origin.js` library.
+This work is currently on the `develop` branch but will soon be merged.

 ## Project Overview

 Origin is a sharing economy marketplace that enables buyers and sellers of fractional use goods and services (car-sharing, service-based tasks, home-sharing, etc.) to transact on the distributed, open web.
 Using the Ethereum blockchain and Interplanetary File System (IPFS), the platform and community are decentralized, allowing for the creation and booking of services and goods without traditional intermediaries.